Drunk Driving & OWI Defense

 Receiving an Operating While Intoxicated (OWI) charge can be an intimidating, stressful experience with serious consequences.
 Both first-time offenders and repeat offenders face mandatory fines and penalties if convicted, and put their employment prospects, housing, and personal credit in jeopardy.
 Additionally, there are a host of related offenses that may also be implicated if you are charged with an OWI in Wisconsin.

-Wisconsin's OWI Laws & Penalties
+Wisconsin's OWI Laws and Penalties

 Under Wisconsin law, you may be considered to be operating while under the influence of an intoxicant if you are driving with a blood alcohol concentration (BAC) of 0.08 percent or more, or are impaired as a result of ingesting controlled substances.
 However, even if you have a BAC that is under 0.08 percent, you may still be considered to be under the influence if your driving is observed by police to be affected by drugs or alcohol.